All Episodes

 It's like any movie.

-So I say this about this cover-up about this story.
+So I say this about this cover-up, about this story.

-I think we need we need the National Guard.
+I think we need the National Guard.

 I think we need something to be done because we can't just keep living this way.

-A hundred thousand gang members, shootings, all that stuff.
+100,000 gang members, shootings, all that stuff.

 Chicago clearly isn't doing what they need to do.

-And Bobby, I believe it's Bobby Rush's district.
+She's running for Congress in Bobby, I believe it's Bobby Rush's district.

-So I haven't been there in 20 years.
+I haven't been there in 20 years.

-Just shy of 20 years.
+Just shy 20 years.

 It's been 16 years.